Andreasrn/Andreasrn.github.io/_posts/2015-03-23-welcome-to-carte-noir.md

 ---
 layout:     post
-title:      Welcome to Carte Noire
+title:      This name should change!!!
 date:       2015-03-23 15:31:19
-author:     Jacob Tomlinson
+author:     Andrea
 summary:    Carte Noire is a dark blog theme for Jekyll focusing on a clear reading experience.
 categories: jekyll
 thumbnail:  heart